Stella! Mother of Modern Acting

 Stella!
-A Life in Art takes you through the life and times of a luminary who has been described as a force of nature.
+Mother of Modern Acting takes you through the life and times of a luminary who has been described as "a force of nature."
 Stella revered the actor as the aristocrat of society who both nourishes and serves his culture through his greatest tool: the imagination.

 PRAISE for STELLA!

 "What Stella brought to the American style of acting was a depth of naturalism that had not been seen up until then.
 It was naturalism mixed with a deep reverence for the actor as an artist and the writer as a teacher of mankind.
 For me she is still a bright light in a particularly dark time for the culture of Actors.
 In Stella!
-A Life in Art, Sheana Ochoa has captured a life lived well and large, always striving for more."— Mark Ruffalo, Actor
+Mother of Modern Acting, Sheana Ochoa has captured a life lived well and large, always striving for more."— Mark Ruffalo, Actor

 "Over the four decades I have been producing films in Hollywood I have continuously heard the name of Stella Adler spoken with enormous reverence by actors.
 Now, after reading Sheana Ochoa's biography, I understand why her legacy as an actor and teacher burns so brightly.
 An excellent, rich, and informative book."— Michael Phillips , Film Producer (The Sting, Taxi Driver)

-"Stella Adler's passion for acting and teaching actors merges with tales of her personal struggles and triumphs in Ochoa's detailed, compelling narrative of Adler's life.
+"Stella Adler's passion for acting and teaching actors merges with tales of her personal struggles and triumphs in Ochoa's detailed, compelling narrative ...
 As Adler's life unfolds, Hollywood's past and present come alive—with names, places, and dramas as informative as they are entertaining."— Deborah Martinson , biographer of Lillian Hellman: A Life with Foxes and Scoundrels

 "Stella Adler had a gigantic influence on American theater and film in the twentieth century.
 With rich insight, Sheana Ochoa traces her career, from Adler's father Jacob's central place in Yiddish theater to her time in the pioneering Group Theater to her fostering of the talent of Marlon Brando and beyond.
 It's a great read and a great story."— Leo Braudy, Cultural Historian and Film Critic